Kalin Nonchev, MSc

 Abstract Spatial transcriptomics technology remains resource-intensive and unlikely to be routinely adopted for patient care soon.
 This hinders the development of novel precision medicine solutions and, more importantly, limits the translation of research findings to patient treatment.
 Here, we present DeepSpot, a deep-set neural network that leverages recent foundation models in pathology and spatial multi-level tissue context to effectively predict spatial transcriptomics from H&E images.
 DeepSpot substantially improved gene correlations across multiple datasets from patients with metastatic melanoma, kidney, lung, or colon cancers as compared to previous state-of-the-art.
 Using DeepSpot, we generated 1 792 TCGA spatial transcriptomics samples (37 million spots) of the melanoma and renal cell cancer cohorts.
 We anticipate this to be a valuable resource for biological discovery and a benchmark for evaluating spatial transcriptomics models.
 We hope that DeepSpot and this dataset will stimulate further advancements in computational spatial transcriptomics analysis.

-Authors Kalin Nonchev, Sebastian Dawo, Karina Selina, Holger Moch, Sonali Andani, Tumor Profiler Consortium, Viktor Hendrik Koelzer, and Gunnar Rätsch
+Authors Kalin Nonchev, Sebastian Dawo, Karina Selina, Holger Moch, Sonali Andani, Tumor Profiler Consortium, Viktor Hendrik Koelzer, Gunnar Rätsch

 Submitted MedRxiv